wenxueliu/ovs_note/OF_NOTE.md

     NXFMF_OWN = 1 << 5,         /* If set, include own changes in full. */
 };

-/* Compressed match. */

-/* A sparse representation of a "struct match".
- *
- * 'flows' is used for allocating both 'flow' and 'mask' with one
- * miniflow_alloc() call.
- *
- * There are two invariants:
- *
- *   - The same invariant as "struct match", that is, a 1-bit in the 'flow'
- *     must correspond to a 1-bit in 'mask'.
- *
- *   - 'flow' and 'mask' have the same 'map'.
-This implies that 'flow' and
- *     'mask' have the same part of "struct flow" at the same offset into
- *     'values', which makes minimatch_matches_flow() faster.
- */
-struct minimatch {
-    union {
-        struct {
-            struct miniflow *flow;
-            struct minimask *mask;
-        };
-        struct miniflow *flows[2];
-    };
-};

-/* A sparse representation of a "struct flow".
- *
- * A "struct flow" is fairly large and tends to be mostly zeros.
-Sparse
- * representation has two advantages.
-First, it saves memory and, more
- * importantly, minimizes the number of accessed cache lines.
-Second, it saves
- * time when the goal is to iterate over only the nonzero parts of the struct.
- *
- * The map members hold one bit for each uint64_t in a "struct flow".
-Each
- * 0-bit indicates that the corresponding uint64_t is zero, each 1-bit that it
- * *may* be nonzero (see below how this applies to minimasks).
- *
- * The values indicated by 'tnl_map' and 'pkt_map' always follow the miniflow
- * in memory.
-The user of the miniflow is responsible for always having enough
- * storage after the struct miniflow corresponding to the number of 1-bits in
- * maps.
- *
- * Elements in values array are allowed to be zero.
-This is useful for "struct
- * minimatch", for which ensuring that the miniflow and minimask members have
- * same maps allows optimization.
-This allowance applies only to a miniflow
- * that is not a mask.
-That is, a minimask may NOT have zero elements in its
- * values.
- *
- * A miniflow is always dynamically allocated so that the maps are followed by
- * at least as many elements as there are 1-bits in maps. */ struct miniflow {
-    uint64_t tnl_map;
-    uint64_t pkt_map;
-    /* Followed by:
-     *     uint64_t values[n];
-     * where 'n' is miniflow_n_values(miniflow). */
-};

 /* Abstract nx_flow_monitor_request. */
 struct ofputil_flow_monitor_request {